rouftom/truffle-react-material/README.md

     compile
     migrate
     ```
+    If you want to migrate your smart contract with a fresh blockchain state, you can run the command below.
+     ```javascript
+    truffle migrate --reset
+    ```
+    The `--reset` flag purge the blockchain state.
+Don't run the command with this flag in production unless you know what you are doing.

 5. In the `root` directory, we run the React app.
 Smart contract changes must be manually recompiled and migrated.
     ```javascript